roymanigley/python-dotenv/README.md

 └── foo.py
 ```

-The syntax of `.env` files supported by python-dotenv is similar to that of Bash:
+The syntax of `.env` files supported by royman-dotenv is similar to that of Bash:

 ```bash
 # Development settings